Jasdev2910/Food-Hub/README.md

-# Swiggy Live API Integration Project
+# Food Hub

-Welcome to the Swiggy Live API Integration Project!
+Welcome to Food Hub!
 This project is a comprehensive exploration of React and its associated technologies, guided by the exceptional Akshay Saini.
 Throughout this course, we learned React fundamentals and developed a dynamic application that integrates with Swiggy's Live API.

 ## Key Features